SanderSade/txt2html/README.md

 # txt2html
-txt2html is a program to convert plain text files to the hypertext markup language.
+txt2html is a program to convert plain text files to the hypertext markup language (HTML).

 ![txt2html](https://cloud.githubusercontent.com/assets/18664267/26674887/91636272-46ca-11e7-8be0-2e15e29a1df4.png)

 ### Features
 * Clean and compliant HTML5
 * Option to include your own CSS
 * HTML entity replacement (optional; you can also edit the entity list).
-Note that critical entities (<,>,",&) are always replaced, so generally you don't have to enable this option!
+Note that critical entities (<,>,",&) are always replaced, so generally you don't have to enable this option
 * Detects `_italic_` and `*bold*` (optional)
 * Detects and marks URL's (optional)
 * Optional paragraph joining